A collage of symbols for diet, exercise, weight management, healthy foods, walking, TV, computer.

 The biggest thing that has helped my asthma is exercise.
 My asthma didn't cause me many problems when I was younger.
 We lived in Germany, and I was able to participate in all activities and sports.
 We moved to England when I was 15, and my asthma went progressively downhill from there.

-Over the years I had to give up playing football, horse riding, and then eventually any social situations – as laughing would cause an asthma attack.
+Over the years, I had to give up playing football, horse riding, and then eventually any social situations, as laughing would cause an asthma attack.
 When I decided to try and get back into exercise 2 years ago, it was a big risk.
 I'd spent much of the previous year in a sorry state thanks to my asthma.
 However, I am so glad I stuck with it.
-It has not been easy, and I have been tempted to give up on more than 1 occasion, but my quality of life has drastically improved.
+It has not been easy, and I have been tempted to give up on more than one occasion, but my quality of life has drastically improved.

 What about you?
-Have you found that any of the lifestyle changes our advocates used have also helped your asthma?
+Have you found that any of the lifestyle changes for asthma our advocates used have also helped you?
 There are certainly many different changes someone could make that were not mentioned here, including reducing exposure to pet dander, managing acid reflux, and more.

 We would love to hear about your experience in the comments below!